HoangPhuong-Timothee/Weather-App/README.md

 step4: copy your APIkey and url API, paste it into variable Url.

-fial: at terminal type "npm run start" and enjoy the show =)).
+final: at terminal type "npm run start" and enjoy the show =)).